 It is Possible to Avoid SAD?

-Whether you have had seasonal affective disorder in the past and hope to avoid it the next winter or you are at a high risk of it due to genetics or because you already have depression, you may be wondering about ways to prevent the condition from occurring.
+Whether you’ve had seasonal affective disorder in the past and hope to avoid it the next winter or you are at a high risk of it due to genetics or because you already have depression, you may be wondering about ways to prevent the condition from occurring.

 There is no guarantee you won’t get it, but there are definitely things you can do to decrease your risk of getting SAD.